-The audit committee may seek provision of educational information on accounting policies and other financial topics relevant to the Company to assist in fulfilling its duties.
-Further, the audit committee may seek explanations and additional information from the Company's external auditors, without management present, when required.
+The Audit Committee may seek provision of educational information on accounting policies and other financial topics relevant to the Company to assist in fulfilling its duties.
+Further, the Audit Committee may seek explanations and additional information from the Company's external auditors, without management present, when required.

-When considered necessary or appropriate, the audit committee may conduct or authorise investigations and may retain independent legal, accounting or other advisors.
+When considered necessary or appropriate, the Audit Committee may conduct or authorise investigations and may retain independent legal, accounting or other advisors.

-Other matters relating to the operation and authority of the audit committee are set of in the Audit Committee Charter, which is available on the Company's website.
+Other matters relating to the operation and authority of the Audit Committee are set out in the Audit Committee Charter, which is available on the Company's website.